-To make these party pretzels, start with small pretzels like mini twists or window panes.
+To make these seasoned pretzels, start with a bag of small pretzels like mini twists or window panes.
 You want something with lots of little nooks and crannies for the seasoning to get caught in – bigger twists or sticks will work in a pinch, but the flavor won’t stick as well.

 Finally, bake the pretzels at 200F for about 20 minutes.
 This will get the pretzels extra toasty as well as toast the spices and help them stick to the pretzels.
 Let the pretzels cool before serving – don’t worry, it only takes a few minutes.

-Now forgive me, but I have some more snacking to do.
+Now excuse me, but I have some more snacking to do.

 - 2 tablespoons Italian Seasoning

 - 1 tablespoon garlic powder